 Kelly Mulligan-Brown is the project director at Newark Community Solutions, New Jersey’s first community court program.
 Ms. Brown oversees all program operations for Newark Community Solutions, the Newark Youth Court, and the Newark United Against Violence initiative.
 Ms. Brown has been with Newark Community Solutions since its inception, serving as the project’s first resource coordinator.
 Before joining Newark Community Solutions, Ms. Brown worked as a state-certified psychiatric screener with The Psychiatric Emergency Screening Program at Bergen Regional Medical Center in Paramus, NJ.
 Ms. Brown also worked in case management and jail diversion for the Integrated Case Management Services unit of Care Plus NJ.
 Ms. Brown graduated from Lafayette College and John Jay College of Criminal Justice with a Master’s degree in Forensic Psychology.

-Clinical Coordinator, Newark Community Solutions
+Clinical Director, Newark Community Solutions

 Colleen Smith is the clinical coordinator at Newark Community Solutions.
 In this role, Ms. Smith oversees the clinical components of the program including psycho-educational groups, individual case management, clinical assessment, and referrals for mental health and substance abuse treatment.
 In addition, Ms. Smith provides clinical supervision to Newark Youth Court and the Newark United against Violence initiative, a collaboration between Newark Community Solutions, the Newark Office of Reentry, and the Newark Police Department.
 Ms. Smith supervises a team of clinical staff and case managers as well as Bachelor's and Master's level interns.
 Prior to joining Newark Community Solutions, Ms. Smith served as the Clinical Supervisor for Community Education Centers where she oversaw clinical services to clients on three units of a residential treatment facility for Essex and Union County inmates and state parolees.
 She graduated from McGill University and received a Master’s in Social Work from New York University.

-Clinical Specialist, Newark Community Solutions
+Coordinator of Victim Services, Newark Community Solutions

-Tonya Tucker is a clinical specialist at Newark Community Solutions.
+Tonya Tucker is a coordinator of victim services at Newark Community Solutions.
 In this capacity Ms. Tucker is responsible for providing a range of court-based clinical and social services to adult defendants coming through the Newark Municipal Court, including intake screening, clinical assessments, treatment recommendations, referrals to community-based providers, compliance monitoring, on-site psycho-educational groups, case management, crisis intervention, and counseling services.
 Before she joined Newark Community Solutions, Ms. Tucker had served in various capacities with several New Jersey agencies that serve incarcerated and reentering populations including The New Jersey Association on Correction’s FORGE Project and Essex County College’s W.I.S.E.
 Women’s Center.
 Ms. Tucker graduated from Rutgers University with a degree in Social Work.